 Cover crops perform many different functions.
 The most important function is aeration.
 As your soil ages compaction can be an issue, and aerating the soil will be a vital part of you extending the longevity of your containers.
 Some cover crops also bring in nitrogen as they are nitrogen fixers.
 This is less important as nitrogen tends to build up in organic potting soils naturally.
 There is also sicence that shows that plants are happier when they are interplanted with other plants.
 Copanion planting is a vital pat of a diverse healthy ecosyste.

-The worms play a vital role in digesting the soil amendments that you top dress, and turning them into bio-available nutrients. without the worms you won't be running a no-till. we also like to add other critters to the mix.
+The worms play a vital role in digesting the soil amendments that you top dress, and turning them into bio-available nutrients. without the worms you won't get all of the benefits.
+We also like to add other critters to the mix.
 Rove beetles, hypoaspsis miles, pill-bugs aka rolly polys, etc.. they all play a roll in a healthy diverse soil.

-We do suggest that when growing full season outdoors (not in a greenhouse) that you top dress soil amendments 6 to 8 weeks after your plants have gone outside.
+We do suggest that when growing full season outdoors (not in a greenhouse) that you top dress more often based off of soil testing results.
 Unlike indoors, outside you have wind, and rain which will leach out nutrients.
-You will need to compensate for this leaching by top dressing once or twice during the season.
+You will need to compensate for this leaching by top dressing more often typically.

 The base of our soil is peat.
 Peat is naturally hydrophobic.
 This means that until it gets saturated it will want to shed water, not soak it up.
 The best way to overcome this is to use a mulch layer, and do small watering multiple times per day.
 Usually doing this for a couple of days in a row will fix any issues.
 If you are still having problems the use of yucca extract as a surfactant will work instantly.